IT-Administrators/.github/CONTRIBUTING.md

 1. Make sure you address any lint warnings.
 1. If you make the existing code better, please let us know in your PR description.
 1. A PR description and title are required.
 The title is required to begin with: "Add:", "Change:", or "Remove:", depending on what you did.
-1. [Link to an issue](https://help.github.com/en/github/writing-on-github/autolinked-references-and-urls) in the project.
-Unsolicited code is welcomed, but an issue is required for announce your intentions.
-PR's without a linked issue will be marked invalid and closed.
+1. [Link to an issue or feature request](https://help.github.com/en/github/writing-on-github/autolinked-references-and-urls) in the project.
+Unsolicited code is welcomed, but an issue or feature request is required to announce your intentions.
+PR's without a linked issue or feature request will be marked invalid and closed.

 *Note for maintainers: All pull requests need a label to assist automation.*

-### PR Validation
+### Pull Request Validation

+A PR is only valid, if it contains the above mentioned points.
+If for example a dedicated branch is missing or the code is not commented and the documentation adjusted, the PR is not valid and will be closed.

+See the [Documentation Guide](DOCUMENTATION_GUIDE.md), to check if documentation is following the standards.

 ### Work in progress

 GitHub has support for draft pull requests, which will disable the merge button until the PR is marked as ready for merge.

 ## Issues

 If you plan to contribute a change based on an open issue, please assign yourself by commenting on the following word `.take`.
-Issues that are not assigned are assumed open, and to avoid conflicts, please assign yourself before beginning work on any issues.
+Issues that are not assigned are assumed open and to avoid conflicts, please assign yourself before beginning work on any issues.

-If you would like to contribute to the project for the first time, please consider joining checking the bug reports for the repo and the fearute requrests.
+If you would like to contribute to the project for the first time, please consider joining checking the bug reports for the repo.

 Also, all questions are welcomed.